 Reflecting the Trust Deed, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.
 The school will aim to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
-It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers all pupils.
+It encourages an understanding of the meaning and significance of all faiths and promotes Christian values through the experience it offers all pupils.

 Religious Education in a Church School should be of the highest standard, always striving for excellence, reflecting the school’s distinctive Christian character.
 In Voluntary Aided Schools the management of Religious Education is a distinctive role of the Governors and Headteacher.